drogonframework/drogon-examples/drogon-scylladb-crud-basic/README.md

 if this is the first time you installed scylladb, consider to:

 - set [connection auth mode](./configs/json/backend.api.json#L15) to 1
-- set [connection auth mode](./configs/json/backend.api.json#L15) to 2, if you already set username and password for database connection
+- set [connection auth mode](./configs/json/backend.api.json#L15) to 2, if you already set username and password for database connection, by default it will using `cassandra` as username & `cassandra` as password
-- the rest of connection auth mode hasn't been tested, cloud services for scylladb quite pricy
+- the rest of connection auth mode hasn't been tested

 <br>